hollowaykeanho/Upscaler/README.md

         --input my-image.jpg
 ```

-To determine the available models, their respective scale limits, and output
+To determine the available models, their respective scale limits, and their
-formats, simple execute the `--help` and look for: `AVAILABLE MODELS` and
+output formats, simple execute the `--help` and look for: `AVAILABLE MODELS` and
 `AVAILABLE FORMATS` respectively.

 If done correctly, an image based on orginal filename with a suffix `-upscaled`